MADRAS group deals with statistical approaches applied to materials and process design, strongly oriented to environmental sustainability.

 • Materials for REACH compliance: REACH is the well-known European regulation concerning chemicals to enhance safety and health for end-users and workers.
 MADRAS, through deep collaboration with private companies, is working to build databases and materials selection strategies to REACH compliance.

-MADRAS is based on different Departments and Interdepartmental Centers of the University of Modena and Reggio Emilia:
+MADRAS, according to its multidisciplinary approach, is based @ the Department of Sciences and Methods for Engineering with facilities in Reggio Emilia Tecnopolo and several Interdepartmental Centers of the University of Modena and Reggio Emilia: